How Wholesalers Use YCharts to Help Identify Tax Loss Harvesting Opportunities

 Visually Communicate The Tax Loss Harvesting Opportunity to Your Client

 Objective: Highlight funds that would be ideal tax-loss harvesting candidates and visually narrate the relationship between total returns and a fund’s net asset value (NAV).

-To provide further context, utilize Fundamental Charts to visualize the performance of several funds over various time periods.
-For instance, add two different metrics such as “Total Return Level” and “Net Asset Value” and a group of comparable funds (PLCPX, PZTRX, TGEIX, MEDIX, and BFWFX in this example), and separate the data into two panels by financial metric.
-By stripping out dividends and distributions, you can provide an advisor with a more accurate representation of what the tax loss harvesting opportunity could be.
+To provide further context, use Fundamental Charts to visualize the performance of several funds over various periods.
+For instance, add two different metrics, such as “Total Return Level” and “Net Asset Value,” and a group of comparable funds (DIVZ, BHBFX, CHDVX, COHOX, FBPEX, MADFX, and SVAIX in this example), and separate the data into two panels by financial metric.
+By stripping out dividends and distributions, you can provide an advisor with a more accurate representation of the tax loss harvesting opportunity.

 Take note of the custom date range in the upper right-hand corner of the chart.
-If an advisor wants to see the activity of one or more funds based on the date they originally purchased the security, wholesalers can dynamically update the chart during an advisor meeting.
+Suppose an advisor wants to see the activity of one or more funds based on the date they originally purchased the security.
+In that case, wholesalers can dynamically update the chart during an advisor meeting.